fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 I'm faced with the appropriate amount of pain when I make bad choices.
 It quickly becomes ugly if I have too many dependencies.
 I like that."

-Minitest also makes it easy to document the desired behavior of your code: just name the the test method to describe what you are testing.
+Using `assert` also makes it easy to document the desired behavior of your code: just name the the test method to describe what you are testing.
 If you're really worried you'll forget what the test was for, you can output a message to the console if the test fails:

 ```
-test 'it calculates the average speed of an unladen swallow' do
+test 'it calculates the air-speed velocity of an unladen swallow' do
-  swallow = Swallow.new(wing_span: 30, laden: false)
+  swallow = Swallow.new(wing_span: 30, laden: false, type: 'European')
   expected = '11 MPS'
   actual = swallow.average_speed
   assert_equal expected, actual, 'The average speed of an unladen